 Director, Department of Medical Oncology, RBWH

-- MBBS, The University of Queensland
+– Associate Professor, School of Medicine, University of Queensland (UQ)

 Head, School of Nursing at Queensland University of Technology and Director for Queensland Health’s statewide Centre for Palliative Care Research and Education (CPCRE)